mgrall/FeedToDB/README.md

 php main.php
 ```
 This will initiate the process of reading the XML feed and inserting data into the SQLite database.<br>
-Keep in mind that I did not set a PRIMARY KEY for testing, so any subsequent runs will add more items to the database.
+Keep in mind that I did not set a PRIMARY KEY for testing (normally entity_id), so any subsequent runs will add more items to the database.

-setup.php will attempt to create the missing directories for the application environment (included in main.php).
+setup.php attempts to create any missing directories needed for the application environment (included in main.php).

 <br>